+I have always had a passion for caring for animals.
+From being in 4H to building rabbit cages with my father.
 I was blessed that my parents encouraged my passion for caring for animals at a very early age.
-I had pets even before I took my first steps in school.

 My first rescue was a baby raccoon that I had found screaming on the side of a tree in the woods.
-Not only did I eventually have a pet raccoon, but also a pair of pet skunks.
+I have even had pet skunks when I was a teenager.

 Now fast forward to today where my wife and I have went from a small goat and poultry farm to a small 501(c)(3) nonprofit sanctuary and rescue with the sole purpose to save animal lives.
-Currently our focus is with cats that are in need, but our rescue efforts are on hold due to we will be moving soon.
+Currently our focus is with cats that are in need.

 We also have quite of few permanent resident goats and more than a handful of cats that are old, blind and some FIV positive in the sanctuary.

 The main reason that we started rescuing cats was that they are always so many cats in need.
 Shelters and rescues are always full and unable to help every cat in need.
 They just can’t save them all and why we started the rescue to try to help save one at a time.
 The only downside is that my wife is allergic to cats but has a big heart and after 35 years of marrage, we make a good team.

 So consider making a donation or becoming a monthly donor.
 On this page you will see a link to our tax ID is listed on our IRS 501(c)3 Determination Letter and all donations are tax deductible.
 There is even a link to a letter that our primary vet gave us.